Lightnet/love2d_sandbox/README.md

 Create a rpg card game and network test build?

 # Notes paths:
- Love2D has some path fixed to unix format.
+ Love2D has some path fixed to format.

  On windows OS it fixed to project folder and %AppData%  > /Roaming/love/<projectname if set in config>

- Reason to believe is the match the format for OS pathing application path.
-You can say default before the new OS pathing.
-Still using the old format logic.
-The other reason is the androind and IOS path is fixed to their own app folder not allow out their app folder without permission access.
+ The reason is the Androind and IOS path is fixed to their own app folder not allow out their app folder without permission access.

  * https://love2d.org/wiki/love.filesystem.getRealDirectory
  * https://love2d.org/forums/viewtopic.php?t=91415